Small Area Labour Markets

 Australian, State/Territory and Greater Capital City Statistical Area totals

-Estimates for Greater Capital City Statistical Areas, States/Territories and Australia can be found in the ABS' Labour Force, Detailed publication.
-The data in Table 16b of this publication are in 12-month average terms and are comparable with the smoothed SALM estimates.
+Estimates for Greater Capital City Statistical Areas, states/territories and Australia can be found in the ABS' Labour Force, Detailed publication.
+The data in Table 16b of this publication are 12-month averages of direct survey estimates and are comparable with the smoothed SALM estimates.
 Note that the Australian and state/territory figures will not match the headline seasonally adjusted data released by the ABS each month.